Air Conditioner Repair Checklist

 - Make sure your hands and feet aren’t wet before you check the panel or breakers.

 - Look for the breaker labeled “AC” and ensure it’s in the “on” location.
-If it’s tripped, the lever will be in the middle of the panel or “off” position.
+If it’s tripped, the lever will be in the "off" position.

 - Quickly shift the switch back to the “on” location.
 If it immediately trips again, don’t reset it and call us at 561-270-6228.
 A fuse that keeps flipping might mean your home has electrical trouble.